Operation Phantom Thunder: Operation "Alljah"

 Operation Alljah was conducted by Multi-National Forces West.
 In the western Al Anbar province operations attacked insurgent supply lines and weapons caches, targeting the regions of Fallujah, Karma and Tharthar.
 Commanders of the operation expressed belief that Fallujah would be cleared by August and that the regions of Karma and Tharthar would be cleared by July.
 On 17 June, a raid near Karma killed a known Libyan Al-Qaeda fighter and six of his aides and on 21 June six al-Qaeda members were killed and five were detained during early-morning raids also near Karma.
 On 23 June, a U.S. airstrike killed five suspects and destroyed their car bomb near Fallujah.
 Insurgents also struck back in Fallujah with two suicide bombings and an attack on an off-duty policeman that left four policemen dead on 22 June.
 On 29 June, U.S. forces killed a senior al-Qaeda leader east of Fallujah.
-Abu 'Abd al-Rahman al-Masri, an Egyptian, was a veteran of both battles of Fallujah.
+Abu 'Abd al-Rahman al-Masri, an Egyptian, was a veteran who served in both battles of Fallujah.
 On 6 July, a raid west of Fallujah resulted in the killing of an Al-Qaeda in Iraq battalion commander and two of his men and the captured of two more insurgents.